Donald Eugene Webb: Frank Lach

 Lach was subsequently wanted by the FBI for interstate flight from justice; he was captured in South Miami, Florida in May 1982.
 He was extradited to New York, where he was convicted of burglary and bail-jumping.
 He was paroled in November 1985.
 In February 1986, he was convicted by a federal jury of conspiracy to transport stolen property interstate, and of driving under the influence and parole violation in June 1996.
 Lach served time in federal prison and was released in October 2000.
-Lach passed away on November 4, 2017, at his house in Cranston, Rhode Island just 19 days before his 77th birthday.
+Lach died on November 4, 2017, at his house in Cranston, Rhode Island, at age 76.

 Murder of Gregory Adams

 On December 4, 1980, Gregory B. Adams, a 31-year-old police chief of Saxonburg, Pennsylvania, and nine-year veteran of law enforcement, made a routine traffic stop in the parking lot of Agway Feed Store on Butler Street.
 Adams used his patrol car to stop the suspect by blocking the exit of the parking lot.
-When he asked the suspect for his driver's license, the suspect gave fraudulent identity documents and shot Adams.
-He returned fire, but the shots were not fatal.
+When he asked the suspect for his driver's license, the suspect gave fraudulent identity documents then shot Adams.
+Officer Adams returned fire, but the shots were not fatal.

 The man believed to be Donald Eugene Webb got out of the car and fought with Adams, disarming him and pistol-whipping him with his own revolver.
 Witnesses heard fired shots; four "pop" noises, presumably from a semiautomatic .25-caliber Colt pistol, and a "boom" from Adams' revolver.
 He was shot once in the arm and once in the chest at close range.
 By another account, Adams was shot twice in the chest, one bullet collapsing a lung and another tearing through the bottom of his heart.
 Adams was not wearing his bulletproof vest at the time.
 The killer took Adams' gun, ran to his patrol car, ripped out its microphone and took the keys before driving away in his own car.

-A nearby resident found the mortally wounded Adams, who told her that he did not know his attacker and that he thought he was not going to live.
-Adams was so badly beaten he was almost unrecognizable.
+A nearby resident found the mortally wounded Adams, who told her that he did not know his attacker and that he knew he was not going to make it.
+In addition to being shot, Adams was so badly beaten he was almost unrecognizable.
 Adams lost consciousness on the way to the hospital and died of his injuries.
 He was survived by his wife Mary Ann Adams and their two sons, Benjamin and Gregory, Jr. Adams is buried in St. Mary's Cemetery in Herman, Pennsylvania.